 STYLING TIP: Use battery operated LED string lights in your garland for added twinkle and sparkle – you can never have enough!
 This year our garland will be blue, white and red, with added greenery picks – I can’t wait to get it all done, it’s going to be so different!

-We used new rugs in here this summer and fall (click here and here to see them), but I’m bringing this navy and grey one you see here (click to shop it here), back into our living room to compliment this year’s colors palette.I like to use a lot of ribbon throughout our Christmas tree as well and get so many questions about it and how to do it.
+We used new rugs in summer living room and fall living room, but I’m bringing this navy and grey one you see here (see it to shop) , back into our living room to compliment this year’s colors palette.I like to use a lot of ribbon throughout our Christmas tree as well and get so many questions about it and how to do it.

 I have two techniques that I use, both are very simple: